bogwonch/Thesis-Essay/Thesis.md

   Vim                32 (0.0%)    160 (0.1%)   33 (0.0%)    0
   *Random*           25 (0.0%)    94 (0.1%)    17 (0.0%)    0

   : Number of times eight byte PIP headers occur in ARM programs and the percentage of the total program which they occupy.
-All of the programs listed *apart from Mother 3 and Random* are taken from iPhone applications for Apple's IOS operating system.  *Mother 3* is a program for Nintendo's GameBoy Advance.
+All of the programs listed *apart from Mother 3 and Random* are taken from iPhone applications for Apple's iOS operating system.  *Mother 3* is a program for Nintendo's GameBoy Advance.
 Random is a long string of random bytes.

   Program      ARM BE (%)   ARM LE (%)   MIPS BE (%)  MIPS LE (%)